-With a wealth of combined knowledge, the two broke off from the traffic signal company and one year later founded their own company with Dan Kielman, lifelong friend of Niehaus.
+With a wealth of combined knowledge from the attorney for traffic violations claims, the two broke off from the traffic signal company and one year later founded their own company with Dan Kielman, lifelong friend of Niehaus.
 Crossroads Manufacturing, established in April of 2014 in Clarksville, Iowa, focuses solely on worksite solar mobile equipment.
 Kielman brought financial and marketing skills to the company, which greatly contributes to making their vision for national business more of a reality.

 “Things have moved quickly,” Niehaus says.
 “It’s actually been much easier than what it probably would have been since we’ve been doing the same motions for the last 13 years.”

 Customers are certainly interested in the company’s flagship product, called The Worksite Hawk, which is completely manufactured in Clarksville at the company’s headquarters.
 The worksite-tailored product is a solar-powered security camera made portable by being mounted on a trailer.
 By using a desktop, laptop, smart phone or iPad, owners are able to monitor productivity at a jobsite and are able to have security footage of their worksite 24 hours a day.
 The company is getting phone calls daily and the company’s founders have already compiled a database of about 20,000 businesses that they are marketing to.
 This is your digital marketing solution and the best one to opt for a bright business future.